Garen Build Guide by FSat

-Active: For the first 0.75 seconds, Garen gains a shield equal to 10% of his maximum Health and 60% Tenacity.
+Active: For the first 0.75 seconds, Garen gains a shield equal to a base amount, plus 20% of his bonus Health and 60% Tenacity.
 For the entire duration of the ability (the first 0.75 seconds are INCLUDED), Garen has 30% damage reduction.

 Judgment: Judgment is your main damage source: activating it will make Garen spin for 3 seconds dealing AOE physical damage over those 3 seconds.
 The speed of the spin increases based on your attack speed gained from Items and Levels ONLY, its duration, however, doesn't change.